AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 end
 ````

-THis is why we say that our approach to Test Driven Development is **Behaviour Driven Development**.
+This is why we say that our approach to Test Driven Development is **Behaviour Driven Development**.

 ---

-**'I can Test Drive Develop anything' means that when I am facing a problem, I am able to divide it in small chunks, that I am able to be very clear about what I want to achieve in those chunks, that I develop my solution step by step, writing the test first and then finding the solution.
-It means that whatever language or project I am working on, I am able to consistently use a methodology such as the Red-Green-Refactor In other words, I can use a process to create structured code, easy to read, debug and update.**

----

 >----- Here is how I would explain TDD specific cases to someone new to coding. -----

-Here are few interesting examples.
-When we go further with testing we encounter those cases:
+When we go further with testing we encounter various cases, here are some:

----

 - Test only what we are focusing on

-When a new class is created during a Unit Test, we create a fake class, here is an example with Rspec:
+When a new class is required during a Unit Test, we create a 'fake' class, here is an example with Rspec:

 ````ruby
   let(:plane) {  double :plane, land: nil, take_off: nil }